al3xandru/karabiner-vim-mode-plus/README.md

     <a href="karabiner://karabiner/assets/complex_modifications/import?url=https://git.sr.ht/~harmtemolder/karabiner-vim-mode-plus/blob/master/vim_mode_plus.json" target="_blank">karabiner://karabiner/assets/complex_modifications/import?url=https://git.sr.ht/~harmtemolder/karabiner-vim-mode-plus/blob/master/vim_mode_plus.json</a>

-    (You might have to copy and paste it into your browser's address bar if your browser does not render it as a clickable link.)
+    (You might have to copy and paste it into your browser’s address bar if your browser does not render it as a clickable link.)

 ## 3. Making changes

 I write my complex modifications in `YML` files, converting them into `JSON` using `yml-to-json.py`.
-You don't have to, but you can, if you want to.
-Either way, make sure to remove and re-add all parts of this mod in Karabiner's “Complex modifications” tab after making changes.
+You don’t have to, but you can, if you want to.
+Either way, make sure to remove and re-add all parts of this mod in Karabiner’s “Complex modifications” tab after making changes.
 The order they are in is important.

+## 4. Contributing

+If you’ve made changes that you’d like to contribute to this repository, please use `git send-email` to post a patch to [~harmtemolder/karabiner-vim-mode-plus@lists.sr.ht](mailto:~harmtemolder/karabiner-vim-mode-plus@lists.sr.ht).
+Follow [this tutorial](https://git-send-email.io/) to learn how to use `git send-email`.

+See [the mailing list](https://lists.sr.ht/~harmtemolder/karabiner-vim-mode-plus) for previous patches.

-## 4. Reporting issues
+## 5. Reporting issues

 If you encounter any issues, please report them [here](https://todo.sr.ht/~harmtemolder/karabiner-vim-mode-plus).
-(If you need help with sourcehut's issue tracker, see [this man page](https://man.sr.ht/todo.sr.ht/).)
-I'd also love to hear additions you would like to see to this setup.
+(If you need help with sourcehut’s issue tracker, see [this man page](https://man.sr.ht/todo.sr.ht/).)
+I’d also love to hear additions you would like to see to this setup.
+And feel free to [contribute](#4-contributing).